simonyanlab/Analytic-Tools/README.rst

 and
 `Joel Zinn, BA. <https://astronomy.osu.edu/people/zinn.44>`_ and are under active development.
-If you have any questions or comments please do not hesitate to contact |sfemail|.
+If you have any questions or comments please do not hesitate to contact `Stefan Fuertinger, PhD., MSc. <http://fuertinger.lima-city.de/>`_.

 References
 ==========